fluid-project/kettle/docs/ConfigsAndApplications.md

 layout: default
 category: Kettle
 ---
+# Kettle Configs and Applications

 The top-level structure of a Kettle application can be described by a "config" file in JSON or [JSON5](http://json5.org/) format.
 A Kettle "config" describes the configuration of a number of "Kettle apps" ([grade](http://docs.fluidproject.org/infusion/development/ComponentGrades.html) [`kettle.app`](RequestHandlersAndApps.md#kettle.app)) hosted in a number of "Kettle servers" (grade [`kettle.server`](Servers.md)).
 The config JSON (or JSON5) file represents an Infusion [component tree](http://docs.fluidproject.org/infusion/development/HowToUseInfusionIoC.html).
 If you aren't familiar with the syntax and meaning of component trees, it is a good idea to browse the documentation, tutorials and examples at the Infusion [documentation site](http://docs.fluidproject.org/infusion/development/).
 Kettle components are currently derived from the base grade `fluid.component`, so you can ignore for these purposes the parts of the Infusion documentation relating to model and view components.